Transparent Explanation of Tenants Costs

-Crafty, unfair and hidden fees some letting agents charge.
+Crafty, unfair and hidden costs some letting agents charge.

 - Check in fees on top of administration and referencing fees already paid.